larryv/githooks/.github/README.rst

 Legal
 -----

-To the extent possible under law, `the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide`__.
+To the extent possible under law, `the author has dedicated all copyright and related and neighboring rights to this software to the public domain worldwide`__.
 This software is published from the United States of America and distributed without any warranty.